Back to all posts

 For World Cup 2026 in Mexico City, the right lodging choice depends on stay length.

-For 2-4 nights: a hotel can be the cleanest option if service, daily housekeeping, and a front desk matter most.
+For 2-4 nights: a hotel can be the cleanest option if service, daily housekeeping, luggage storage, and a front desk matter most.

 For 2-6 weeks: a furnished apartment is usually the better default because you need kitchen access, laundry, workspace, storage, privacy, and a routine that survives more than one match day.

 For Airbnb-style platforms: use them for discovery, reviews, and comparison.
 But for longer stays, do not book from photos alone.
-Verify the exact apartment, full total, cancellation terms, Wi-Fi, workspace, laundry, and cleaning before paying.
+Verify the exact apartment, full total, cancellation terms, Wi-Fi, workspace, laundry, cleaning, and local registration details before paying.

-If you want the most practical path, compare monthly apartments in Mexico City, then use Book Direct when you are ready to confirm written terms for your dates.
+If you want the practical path, compare monthly apartments in Mexico City, check live inventory through all StayWork properties, then use Book Direct when you are ready to ask for written terms for your World Cup dates.

 For monthly stays